blanketsucks/neko-cli/README.md

   --max-retries MAX_RETRIES
                         The maximum amount of consecutive retries or `none`.
 Defaults to `none`.
   --extras EXTRAS       Extra arguments to be passed to the provider.
 Should be a file path to a JSON file.
-  --view                View the images after downloading.
+  --nsfw                Download NSFW images.
+Only matters with waifu.im and waifu.pics.
+Defaults to False --view                View the images after downloading.
   --debug               Print debug information.
   --version             show program's version number and exit